qjoly/helm-charts/README.md

 | baikal | Baïkal is a lightweight CalDAV+CardDAV server | 0.1.6 | 0.9.2 |
 | plex-nfs | Plex Media Server Helm chart | 2.2.3 | 1.29.2 |

+# Disclaimer

+I don’t use Ingresses objects!
+My charts are deployed on k3s clusters with Traefik as load balancer (and the use of IngressRoutes objects).
+Be careful if you use Ingress.
+These are not tested.

 # Contributing